Nancy Lieberman has one of those sports careers that can get flattened by firsts.

 An AP report carried by NBA.com in 2021, when she received the Joe Lapchick Character Award, summarized the career-turning facts cleanly: Lieberman became the first woman to coach a men's professional team when she led the Texas Legends in the G League, and later became one of the women to serve as an NBA assistant coach with the Sacramento Kings.

-That alone would make for a remarkable second act.
+That alone would make for a rare second act.
 But the story did not stop there.
 BIG3 coverage shows her coaching the Power to a championship and continuing to treat basketball not as a ceremonial post-career identity but as active work.

 That continuity matters.
 Lieberman did not become a mascot for progress.
 She remained a basketball lifer.